c6rbon/AQI-PMS7003/README.md

 ## Design

  * Raspberry Pi reads data from sensor.
- * RBP runs telegraf to feed data into influxdb2.
+ * RPi runs telegraf to feed data into influxdb2.
- * RBP runs tiny webserver that displays basic metrics.
+ * RPi runs tiny webserver that displays basic metrics.

 Note: It's a wee jank, but the telegraf output script also updates the webserver data.
 I guess TODO make it a daemon of its own and just have telegraf read from it or something.